-These days there is so much at stake, so no wants to send unencrypted emails.
+These days there is so much at stake due to a variety of email threats, so no wants to send unencrypted emails.
 Without encryption any stranger can have access to the information which is contained in your mail.
 Your competitors can use such information against you.
-Therefore to avoid business as well as other kinds of risks it is advisable that you should go in for email encryption.
+Therefore to avoid business, as well as other kinds of risks, it is advisable that you encrypt your email to help protect sensitive data.

 Email encryption protects confidential information such as your credit card number, banking account number, social security number etc. In case your mail is not encrypted some wrong elements can make use of your personal information for their ulterior motives.
 Can you imagine that the messages which you sent can be read or even altered in transit?
 Even the username as well as password which you type can be stolen without much difficulty.
 So to avoid leakage on such vital information email encryption is important.